Before joining the class…

 If you don’t have the exact color Danny is using, most likely it is OK.
-If you run out of art materials like paper or brushes and need help getting it, you may email email@example.com for consultation or order it through our onlne store.
+If you run out of art materials like paper or brushes and need help to get it, you may email email@example.com for consultation or order it through our online store.

-We recommend you buy artist grade paints (not ‘student’ or ‘academic’) in 15 or 37 ml tubes.
+Although Student grade color is acceptable as a beginner, we recommend getting artist grade paints if budgets allow.
 Artist colors have more pigment and better quality.
 Make sure to buy transparent watercolor paint, not gouache.
 For convenient you may also get good quality watercolor traveler set of 24 colors.

 Cad Yellow Light